Kiss (band): 1979–1983: final makeup years

 The band made only two appearances in support of the new album, both in January 1982.
 One was a performance on the ABC late-night variety program Fridays, while the second was a lip-synced performance that was broadcast via satellite during Italy's Sanremo Music Festival.

-Absent from the satellite performance was Frehley, who had become increasingly frustrated with Kiss' new musical direction.
-Upset with the band's decision to record Music from "The Elder", he did not actively participate in the album's creation, providing lead vocals for only one track, "Dark Light".
+Absent from the satellite performance was Frehley, who had become increasingly frustrated with Kiss's new musical direction.
+Upset with the band's decision to record Music from "The Elder", he did not actively participate in the album's creation (despite recording solos on it), providing lead vocals for only one track, "Dark Light".
 He did not appear at a special concert at Studio 54 in New York City, leaving Kiss to perform as a trio.
 He recorded his guitar parts at his home studio in Wilton, Connecticut, and mailed them to Ezrin.
 Another source of frustration for Frehley was that with the departure of Criss, and with Carr not being an equal partner in the band, he was often outvoted 2-to-1 on group decisions.
 In June 1982, Frehley's departure from the band was negotiated, although he did not officially leave until December.

 Simmons stated in his autobiography Kiss and Make-Up that Van Halen founder Eddie Van Halen was eager to replace Frehley as Kiss's lead guitarist.
 Simmons and Eddie's brother Alex convinced Eddie to remain with Van Halen.
 Eddie was willing to break up Van Halen due to tensions between himself and lead vocalist David Lee Roth, who ultimately left the band in 1985.
 Paul Stanley, however, has since denied the rumors of Eddie Van Halen wanting to join Kiss.
-Other notable guitarists who auditioned to replace Frehley included Punky Meadows of Angel, Doug Aldrich of Whitesnake, Richie Sambora of Bon Jovi, and Yngwie Malmsteen.
+Other notable guitarists who auditioned to replace Frehley included Punky Meadows of Angel, Doug Aldrich of Whitesnake, Richie Sambora of Bon Jovi, Slash of Guns N' Roses, and a then-unknown Yngwie Malmsteen.

 Soon afterward, Kiss made major changes to its business dealings – chief among them was severing ties with its manager of nine years, Bill Aucoin, and cutting back on its unwieldy organizational tree.
 Although Frehley had already decided to leave the band, he was pictured on the covers of 1982's Killers and Creatures of the Night, although he did not participate in the recording of either album.

-Creatures of the Night (October 13, 1982) was Kiss's heaviest album to date, and although it fared better than Music from "The Elder", it peaked at only No. 45 on the charts and was not certified Gold until 1994.
-In Frehley's absence, Kiss utilized a number of guitarists for the recording of the album, including Vinnie Vincent.
+Creatures of the Night was Kiss's heaviest album to date, and although it fared better than Music from "The Elder", it peaked at only No. 45 on the charts and was not certified Gold until 1994.
+In Frehley's absence, Kiss utilized a number of guitarists for the recording of the album, especially Vinnie Vincent, who played on six tracks.